buhowski/react-typescript/public/text-data/films/EuropeanUkrainians/EuropeanUkrainiansEN.md

 This is how the characters perceive the world around them to keep from losing their minds.
 Thanks to friendship — which is actually selfish and immoral — and support — where they betray and let each other down — they still stick together and try to find their place in society, constantly getting into awkward situations.

 Strangers meet under certain circumstances.
-The situation forces them to get closer — through pain, shouting, and a faint smell of booze, because that’s how “true love” is born.
+The situation forces them to get closer — through pain, shouting, and a faint smell of booze, because that’s how "true love" is born.

 [mobile-slider]